Pentax K-1 Comparison Review

 The Pentax K-1 is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in February 2016 and is equipped with a full frame sensor.
 It offers a resolution of 36.2 megapixel.

 Is the Pentax K-1 a good camera?
-The K-1 has a Camera Elo of 2841.
-This very strong rating puts it among the elite group of camera grand masters.
-The K-1 ranks among the top 10 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the K-1 ranks among the top 30 percent.
+The K-1 has a Camera Elo of 2860.
+This rating puts the K-1 among the top 10 percent of all digital single lens reflex cameras.
+In terms of its sensor size category (full frame cameras), the K-1 ranks among the top 40 percent.

 |Digital single lens reflex|

 |Pentax K mount lenses|

 |Fully flexible screen (no touchscreen)|